 Your loved one has fundamental rights that are protected by both state and federal law.
 Missouri law provides specific protections for nursing home residents, and federal regulations like the Nursing Home Reform Act establish a clear standard of care.
 These laws affirm that every resident has the right to be free from abuse, neglect, and exploitation.
 This isn’t just a guideline—it’s a legal obligation the facility must meet.
 These legally protected rights also include the right to privacy, the right to be treated with dignity, and the right to a safe and clean environment.
 Understanding these rights can empower you to advocate effectively for your family member and recognize when a facility has failed in its duties.

-What Evidence Do You Need to Collect for Your Case?
+What Evidence Do You Need for Your Case?

 When you suspect a loved one is being mistreated, building a strong case starts with gathering solid evidence.
 While your attorney will lead a formal investigation, the information you collect in the early stages is incredibly valuable.
 Think of yourself as the first responder for your family’s legal case.
 Your careful documentation can create a clear timeline of events and paint a picture of the neglect or abuse that has occurred.
 Focusing on a few key areas will help you organize your efforts and provide your legal team with the foundation they need to advocate effectively for your loved one.